JasonCostanza/Dice-Vault/README.md

 # Roadmap
 See our github issues tab for bugs and enhancements on the roadmap.

+With the recent announcement of the official Dice Engine feature undergoing development, future development of Dice Vault may be postponed or carefully measured against what the Talespire team is developing.
+This symbiote was born in the gap of what Dice Engine (official feature) will potentially cover.
+At the time of writing this, we don't have full clarity on what the official feature will do in full.

 # Special Thanks
 [DeeForce](https://github.com/D33Force)
 [PanoramicPanda](https://github.com/PanoramicPanda)
 [kbarnett](https://github.com/kbarnett)

 # Contribor Environment Configuration
 If you wish to contribute to the project you are more than welcome to create a feature branch, add your contributions, and open a PR against `main`.
 To get your local environment set up, it's a pretty easy process: